mkuthan/mkuthan.github.io/_posts/2023-08-04-biquery-partitioning.md

 ## Retention

 In my projects, the majority of tables require at least 1--3 years of history.
-With a limit of 4000 partitions per BigQuery table, it requires at least daily partitioning.
+With a limit of 4000 partitions per BigQuery table, it requires daily partitioning.
-Tables with 3 years of retention use `3 * 365 = 1095` daily partitions, below limit.
+Tables with 3 years of retention use `3 * 365 = 1095` daily partitions, which is below limit.
 Tables with hourly partitions keep up to only `4000 / 24 = 166 days and 8 hours` of data.

 For tables with more than 10 years of history I would consider another storage than BigQuery.